itmo-infocom/UNIX-Linux-online-course/texts/week04/018_file_commands.md

 ```
 ls -a
 ```
-We can see the shell startup files and more -- the directories "dot" (current) and "double dor" (top level) are also visible.
+We can see the shell startup files and more -- the directories "dot" (current) and "double dot" (upper level) are also visible.
 Because that means "all" files and directories, including hidden ones.
 Hidden files in UNIX are just a naming convention -- names must begin with a "dot".
 It is not an attribute as it is on Microsoft systems.
 Initially it was just a trick in the `ls` utility to hide the current and top directories, and then it came to be used as a naming convention to hide any file or directory.

 Also we can see directory listing recursively:
 ```